Adopt a Samoyed: What to Know

 • Environments where the dog’s “home alone” time will be minimized

-Note that you must agree to a home check in advance of adoption so one of our volunteers can verify whether it will be a good environment for a rescue Samoyed, and better match the right dog with the right environment.
+Note that you must agree to a home visit in advance of adoption so one of our volunteers can verify whether it will be a good environment for a rescue Samoyed, and better match the right dog with the right environment.
 While a specific dog on our available dogs page often catalyzes an adoption application and home visit, we are unable to promise prospective adopters any specific dog in advance.

 On adoption, we ask for an adoption donation of $500, which is quite a lot less than the costs of an average rescue dog.
 If a dog has had extraordinary costs we may ask for a higher donation.
 Our goal is to break even.
 We also require a signed adoption agreement.